Gilgit-Baltistan: Present structure

 In the late 1990s, the President of Al-Jihad Trust filed a petition in the Supreme Court of Pakistan to determine the legal status of Gilgit-Baltistan.
 In its judgement of 28 May 1999, the Court directed the Government of Pakistan to ensure the provision of equal rights to the people of Gilgit-Baltistan, and gave it six months to do so.
 Following the Supreme Court decision, the government took several steps to devolve power to the local level.
 However, in several policy circles, the point was raised that the Pakistani government was helpless to comply with the court verdict because of the strong political and sectarian divisions in Gilgit-Baltistan and also because of the territory's historical connection with the still disputed Kashmir region, and that this prevented the determination of Gilgit-Baltistan's real status.

 A position of 'Deputy Chief Executive' was created to act as the local administrator, but the real powers still rested with the 'Chief Executive', who was the Federal Minister of KANA.
 "The secretaries were more powerful than the concerned advisors," in the words of one commentator.
 In spite of various reforms packages over the years, the situation is essentially unchanged.
 Meanwhile, public rage in Gilgit-Baltistan "[grew] alarmingly."
 Prominent "antagonist groups" have mushroomed protesting the absence of civic rights and democracy.
-The Pakistani government has debated granting provincial status to Gilgit-Baltistan.

-Gilgit-Baltistan has been a member state of the Unrepresented Nations and Peoples Organization since 2008.
+The Pakistani government has debated granting provincial status to Gilgit-Baltistan.Gilgit-Baltistan has been a member state of the Unrepresented Nations and Peoples Organization since 2008.

 According to Antia Mato Bouzas, the PPP-led Pakistani government has attempted a compromise through its 2009 reforms between its traditional stand on the Kashmir dispute and the demands of locals, most of whom may have pro-Pakistan sentiments.
 While the 2009 reforms have added to the self-identification of the region, they have not resolved the constitutional status of the region within Pakistan.

 According to 2010 news reports, the people of Gilgit-Baltistan want to merge into Pakistan as a separate fifth province.
 However, as of 2015 leaders of Azad Kashmir were opposed to any step towards integrating Gilgit-Baltistan into Pakistan.
 The people of Gilgit-Baltistan have opposed integration with Azad Kashmir.
 They desire Pakistani citizenship and a constitutional status for their region.

-In 2016, for the first time in the country's Constitution, Gilgit-Baltistan had been mentioned by name.
+In 2016, for the first time in the country's constitution, Gilgit-Baltistan was mentioned by name.
+In 2020, the then Pakistani prime minister Imran Khan announced that Gilgit-Baltistan would attain provisional provincial status after the 2020 Gilgit-Baltistan Assembly election.

 In September 2020, it was reported that Pakistan decided to elevate Gilgit-Baltistan's status to that of a full-fledged province.